 - Go to

-- Log in with your netid and AD password
+- Log in with your NetID and Active Directory password

-- Click on "Launch Session" and choose MATE.
-(Your broswer pop-up blocker may compain here, but you can click "go to my session")
+- Click on "Launch Session" and choose GNOME.
+(Your browser pop-up blocker may complain here, but you can click "Go to my session")

-8. Use the + icon to launch a new graphical session.
-MATE is the only available option.
-Double click the MATE icon to launch the graphical session.
+7. Use the + icon to launch a new graphical session.
+Gnome is the only available option.
+Double-click the gnome icon to launch the graphical session.

-- When you're done using FastX, logout of the session similar to how you would at a physical workstation.
+- When you are done using FastX, log out of the session similar to how you would at a physical workstation.
 If you just close the FastX window, your session will be "disconnected".
-Disconnected sessions will be terminated after 10 minutes of non-use.
+Disconnected sessions will be terminated after 10 minutes of idle time.

-- If your Internet connection drops, you should be able to reconnect into a disconnected session (as long as it's within 10 minutes of getting disconnected.)
-That's an improvement over the NX configuration!
+- If your internet connection drops, you should be able to reconnect to a disconnected session (within 10 minutes of being disconnected).

-- EWS maximum session lengths (currently 24 hours) are still in effect for FastX sessions, and the error message FastX reports in that scenario can be scary looking.
-To avoid this, logout of unused sessions instead of letting them "idle out".
+- EWS maximum session lengths (24 hours) are in effect for FastX sessions, and the error message FastX reports in that scenario can be scary looking.
+To avoid this, log out of unused sessions instead of letting them "idle out".